 - Inventory management efforts are prioritized, allowing businesses to allocate their time, workforce, and financial resources more efficiently.
 Thus, cost savings can be achieved in inventory management.

-- Understanding which items are critical to your business can help in negotiating better terms with suppliers, such as pricing, delivery timetables, and minimum order quantities for high-priority items.
+- Understanding which items are critical to your business can help in negotiating better terms with suppliers, such as pricing, delivery schedules, and minimum order quantities for high-priority items.

 - By categorizing its importance, businesses can apply different control mechanisms for each inventory category, reducing the risk of overstocking unnecessary inventory or stockouts, especially for high-value items.